 The belief that certain culturally preferred activities and personality traits are masculine or feminine is not biblical.
 This was brought home to me during a conversation with hyper-complementarians almost two years ago; the genesis for me starting and stopping this article multiple times.

 Already seething inside, I wanted to respond, “That’s one of the stupidest things I’ve ever heard.”
 By God’s grace, I did not.
-For those who have ears to hear, below is a partial answer to that angry mother (what should’ve been my partial answer if had been able to collect my thoughts in the heat of the moment, that is), the podcast mentioned above, and the entire cottage industry of biblical manhood and womanhood.
+For those who have ears to hear, below is a partial answer to that angry mother (what should’ve been my partial answer if had been able to collect my thoughts in the heat of the moment, that is), my answer to the podcast mentioned above, and my answer to the entire cottage industry of biblical manhood and womanhood.
 Please note the word “partial.”
-As stated, I’m not attempting to articulate a full-throated defense of my position because my objective isn’t to change the minds of hyper-complementarians.
+As stated, I’m not attempting to articulate a full-throated defense of my position because my objective isn’t to change the minds of complementarians.
 While I’m no longer a pastor, what I want to say is a pastoral word of encouragement to Christians who may be struggling with confusion about their gender.

 In the beginning, God created men and women.
 As in, He created a man and a woman, and in doing so He created genders – two distinct genders.
 Not three or more.
 Not gender on a sliding cultural scale of determinative feelings and desires.
 God created man and woman.
 This means that you are either a man or a woman.
 Full stop.
 Men are to be gentle.
 Full stop.
 Women are to be gentle.
 Full stop.
 And neither men nor women need to spend any amount of time wondering how they can be gentle in masculine or feminine ways.
 Just be gentle.
 Never once have I caught my son being gentle and kind to his sister and said, “Stop, son!
 You’re being gentle like a girl; you need to be gentle like a man!”